Who are Expatriate Employees and Are you Considered One

 Many expat employers do not place adequate kidnap and ransom coverage for employees in high-risk locations.
 This puts employees and employers at risk – either because global mobility managers are not being well-advised or the employer wants to save money.
 Many countries, including the USA and Canada, have issued guidelines for meeting the duty of care for overseas employees.
 This can extend to adequate insurance, but also health and safety as well.
 International employers need to take a proactive stance to insure, prepare, and protect their employees everywhere.

 As part of TFG Global Insurance Solutions Ltd, we are able to discuss your duty of care from an expat insurance specialist perspective.
 If your organization would like to have us examine your global benefits plan, please feel free to reach out to us today.
-If possible, you can send us the details on your global medical insurance plans, expat census, and contracts.
+If possible, you can send us the details on your global health insurance plans, expat census, and contracts.
 We have often been able to find holes in current insurance coverage that was putting